-A part of the job duties of Landside staff and its contractors is to respond to questions/issue/problems with commercial transportation.
-Consistent with these duties, Landside staff responds to all inquiries from commercial passenger transportation providers.

-In addition, the Airport's Guest Services team has an employee specifically dedicated to addressing questions or complaints from the public.
-Any matters brought to the Airport are tracked from initial receipt of communication through closure of follow-up actions, if any.
+- Include in the daily tasks and job duties of Landside staff and its contractors to respond to complaints and concerns submitted by the commercial transportation. - Consistent with these duties, Landside staff responds to all inquiries from commercial passenger transportation providers. - In addition, the Airport's Guest Services team dedicates a staff to address complaints and concerns from the public. - Any matters brought to the Airport are tracked from initial receipt of communication through closure of followup actions, if any.